-NOTICE IS HEREBY GIVEN that the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of GLOBAL-ESTATE RESORTS, INC. (the "Company") will be held virtually on 27 June 2024 at 9:00 a.m., through the link https://geri.com.ph/asm2024/ that can be accessed through the Company's website, with the following agenda:
+NOTICE IS HEREBY GIVEN that the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of GLOBAL-ESTATE RESORTS, INC. (the "Company") will be held on 03 July 2023 at 9:00 a.m. to be conducted virtually, through the link https://geri.com.ph/asm2023/ that can be accessed through the Company's website, with the following agenda:

-- Call to Order
+- I. Call to Order

 - II.
 Certification of Notice and Quorum

 - III.
 Approval of the Minutes of the previous Annual Stockholders' Meeting

 - IV.
 Annual Report of Management

 - V. Appointment of External Auditor

 - VI.
 Ratification of all acts and resolutions of the Board of Directors, Board Committees and Corporate Officers adopted during the preceding year

 - VII.
 Election of Directors

 - VIII.
 Other matters

 - IX.
 Adjournment